Learn about the entry requirements and structure of study when you come to Victoria University on a student exchange.

 Assessment often differs from one unit to another and can take a variety of forms.
 These include:

-- written work and tests undertaken in class
+- written work and tests undertaken in class or online

 - participation in class or laboratory sessions

 - fieldwork or practical experience.